Anita Sarawak

-Ithnaini binti Mohamed Taib (born 23 March 1952), better known by her stage name Anita Sarawak, is a Singaporean singer, actress and talk show host.
+Ithnaini binti Mohamed Taib (born 23 March 1952), better known by her stage name Anita Sarawak, is a Singaporean singer.

 Early years

 Anita is the only child of actor and director S. Roomai Noor and actress Siput Sarawak.
 Her parents separated when she was 9 months old and Anita lived with her father.
 When Anita was around 12 years old, she went to live with her mother Siput and started preparation for her acting career.

 Career

 At 14, Anita acted in her first film, Dua Kali Lima.

 At 15, Anita started performing at weddings and other functions.
 Anita first came to prominence at the age of 17, when she released her debut album With A Lot O’ Soul.
 In 1974, she released her first Malay album.

 Throughout the 1970s, Anita actively promoted Singapore as a tourist destination through her performances.
 In 1974, she performed for a week in Hawaii; in 1975, she performed for nine days in West Germany; in 1976 in Monte Carlo for two weeks.

 In 1979, she launched a three-month performing tour of the United States, including shows in New York, San Francisco and Chicago.

 In 1985, she took off for Las Vegas and spent 18 years there performing at Caesars Palace.

-Anita has also hosted The Anita Talkshow and Astana and acted in the telecomedy Agensi Melor and the telemove Topeng (Mask).
+Anita has also hosted The Anita Talkshow and Astana and acted in the telecomedy Agensi Melor and the telemovie Topeng (Mask).
 She also released a cookbook, Cooking with Love, in 2004.

+In 2011, Anita retreated from public life, according to entertainment journalist Roslen Fadzil, to whom the singer reached out in 2022 to dispel rumors of her death, illness, and divorce.

+In 2017, Sarawak was inducted into Singapore's Women Hall of Fame.